Dantevg/DvgApps/DvgAPI/README.md

 Prints a `string` with given `color`.

 #### `dvg.box:new( x, y, w, h, bgcolor )`
 Returns a table with given box properties, to be drawn later with `myBox:draw()`.
 Note the use of a colon instead of a dot.
+You can edit the given values in the table returned.
+Ex: `myBox.x = 30`.

 #### `box:draw()`
 Draws a box on given coordinates (`x` and `y`) with the given size (`w` and `h`) and sets the given `bgcolor`.
 To use, replace `box` with the variable you stored `box:new()`'s returned values.
 Note the use of a colon instead of a dot.